The Fairfield Four: History

-The group gained more popular recognition after appearing on John Fogerty's 1997 album Blue Moon Swamp, singing on the track "A Hundred and Ten in the Shade".
-They also undertook live appearances with Fogerty.
+Most significantly, their music was used in the award winning Joel and Ethan Coen film O Brother, Where Art Thou?, its award-winning soundtrack album, and the associated Down from the Mountain film and soundtrack.

 In 2003, they performed with Dolly Parton on the song "There Will Be Peace in the Valley for Me" from her album For God and Country.
 They were later featured on the song "Rock of Ages" by Amy Grant & Vince Gill on Grant's 2005 studio album Rock of Ages...
 Hymns and Faith.

-The Fairfield Four's most recent album Still Rockin' My Soul! was released on March 10, 2015, and won the Best Roots Gospel Album at the 58th Grammy awards.
+The Fairfield Four's most recent album Still Rockin' My Soul! was released on March 10, 2015, and won the Best Roots Gospel Album at the 58th Annual Grammy Awards.